-- 1. (a) These Regulations may be cited as the European Communities (Good Agricultural Practice for Protection of Waters) Regulations 2010. - (b) These Regulations shall come into effect on 20 December 2010 save as is otherwise provided in relation to any particular provision. - (c) These Regulations shall apply to all holdings in the State.
+- 1. (a) These Regulations may be cited as the European Union (Good Agricultural Practice for Protection of Waters) Regulations 2017. - (b) These Regulations shall apply to all holdings in the State. - (c) These Regulations shall apply to all movements of livestock manure in the State. - (d) These Regulations shall come into effect on 1 January 2018.